-All of our drug candidates are at an early stage of development and the historical rate of failures for drug candidates is extremely high.
-Our four proprietary clinical programs are ACP-103 for Parkinson's disease psychosis, ACP-103 as a co-therapy for schizophrenia, ACP-103 for sleep maintenance insomnia, and ACP-104 for the treatment of schizophrenia.
-We also have a neuropathic pain program in Phase II clinical trials in collaboration with Allergan.
+Our drug development programs are at various stages of development and the historical rate of failures for drug candidates is extremely high.
+Our four proprietary clinical programs are pimavanserin for the treatment of Parkinson's disease psychosis, pimavanserin as a co-therapy for schizophrenia, ACP-104 for the treatment of schizophrenia, and pimavanserin for the treatment of sleep maintenance insomnia.
+We also have neuropathic pain and glaucoma clinical programs in collaboration with Allergan.